-The red ball is in fact real and used an alignment tool that helps golfers to get into the correct position before putting.
+The red ball is, in fact, real and used as an alignment tool that helps golfers to get into the correct position before putting.

 We all fall into bad habits when playing golf.

-This club is like having a coach on the greens who makes sure your hands, body, and eyes are in the right place before you take that backswing.
+This club is like having a coach on the greens who ensures your hands, body, and eyes are in the right place before you take that backswing.

-If your alignment is off, then the ball is not centered inside the clubface.
+If your alignment is off, the ball is not centered inside the clubface.

-The club has a large MOI to evenly spread the weight around the perimeter of the clubhead.
+The club has a large MOI to spread the weight around the perimeter of the clubhead evenly.

 - Innovative red ball alignment feature that corrects bad posture when putting.

-- A very small toe hang rating to help golers that have a slight arc.
+- A small toe hang rating to help golfers that have a slight arc.

-- A big white alignment line that compliments the red ball.
+- A big white alignment line compliments the red ball.

-- Features the Odyseey White Hot mesh face insert for improved sound and contact on the ball.
+- Features the Odyssey White Hot mesh face insert for improved sound and contact on the ball.

-- The circumferance on the clubhead is big with high MOI so it might be a little awkard for smaller players to handle.
+- The circumference of the clubhead is big with a high MOI, so it might be a little awkward for smaller players to handle.

-- Wet or damp grass can get caught up in the mesh face so you have to wipe clean after every putt.
+- Wet grass can get caught up in the mesh face, so you have to wipe clean after every putt.

 CLICK HERE TO CHECK PRICE

 This wraps up our review for the most accurate and easiest putters to align for 2023.